EnricoPittini/model-selection/README.md

 - *datasets_hyperparameter_validation*, *datasets_hyperparameters_validation*, *datasets_models_validation* (multiple
       datasets).

-This library deeply uses the [numpy](https://numpy.org/) module.
+This library deeply uses the [numpy](https://numpy.org/) library.
 Is built on the top of it.
 In fact, the datasets are represented as np.array.
-In addition, is built on the top of the [sklearn](https://scikit-learn.org/stable/index.html) module:
+In addition, the plots are made using [matplotlib](https://matplotlib.org/stable/index.html).
+Moreover, is built on the top of the [sklearn](https://scikit-learn.org/stable/index.html) module:
     - the machine learning models are represented as sklearn models (i.e. sklearn estimators);
     - under the hood, the selection is performed using the grid search cross validation provided by sklearn (i.e.
       GridSearchCV);